RealismusModding/FS17_seasons/README.md

 - If you don't maintain your vehicle it may break down

 ### Finance
-- Loan cap is set to 70% of your total owned land value
+- Loan cap is set to 30% of your total owned land value with a minimum of 300,000
-- New maximum loan is set to 5 million
 - The interest has been adjusted to the new year length.

 ### Helpers